Meet the Dance Staff

 Terry has been dancing for 35 years and interned with Ray Molina of Fred Astaire Studios.
 He is well known throughout the Chicagoland Latin Dance clubs, Ballroom and Swing communities.
 He has been inspiring the Oak Park community of children and adults to dance for 15 years.
 Terry is passionate about changing peoples lives by opening their eyes to something new, helping people find confidence, and providing "fun nights" to spend with other people.
 His classes are one of Oak Park's popular Monday social events.
 Terry is a music afficionado whose love of music was sparked by his travels to Rio.
 He enjoys discovering new music and dance venues throughout the country.

 Sharon has been a teaching assistant for 15 years at the PDOP.
 She began dancing in 2000 as a way to meet new people and discover new cultures.
 She enjoys the fun and excitement of dancing throughout the Chicagoland Latin, Ballroom and Swing dance communities.
 She participates in regional dance events around the country from Hawaii to South Carolina.
 A dance highlight for Sharon was being an audience member on Dancing with the Stars as a personal invite from Evan Lysacek.
 She is a former flight attendant and was a managing partner with The John Casablancas Modeling Agency in Chicago.
-Sharon believes dance is great exercise without feeling like your exercising!
+Sharon believes dance is great exercise without feeling like you're exercising!

 Jasmine is a resident of Oak Park and has two energetic boys.
 She grew up in an urban area of Tokyo, Japan.
 From the age of 8 she was inspired by Janet Jackson to dance.
 She trained in NYC at Broadway Dance Center and Tokyo for 2 years at the Mucky Dance Vocational School that focused on Jazz, Hip hop, Ballet, Contemporary, Modern, Bellydance and Tap dance skills.
 Soon after graduation she started teaching Hip hop-Jazz classes and choreographed multiple dance shows.
 Jasmine also graduated from Soka University in 2015 as an Economics major.